stv976/checksum-in-c/README.md

 # Purpose:
-This program is being assigned to start you programming right away in COMP 122.
-The program is also being used as an assessment instrument for the professor.
-Via your solutions, the professor will be able to adjust the content the introductory material of the class a bit to review or to reinforce various topics covered in COMP110 (which is a prerequiste for this class).
+Now that you have demostrated the ability to write a Java program to compute a checksum, your task is to write the same program in C. The algorithm, however, is slighlty different to perform the checksum incremently within a loop.
+This algorthm was described in class.
+Also within this implementation you must use a signal 'read' system call to obtain 10 bytes used as the input to the program.

+The purpose of this assignment is as follows:
+  1. Introduce you to the C program language and to demostrate that because you know Java you already know a fair amount of C.
+  1. Familize yourself with the 'make' utility used to maintain software projects.
+  1. Establish an understanding of  OS system calls and the use buffers.

 # Assignment:
+1. Fork this repository as a new software project
+1. Use 'git' as part of your software development process
-1. Write a Java program that computes a simple checksum of 8-bit integers.
+1. Write a C program that computes a simple checksum of 10 8-bit integers.
 This program is *based* upon the calculation of the checksum value of a IPv4 header, defined by RFC791.

-1. Time the execution of your program, as well as two other programs provided by the professor.
+1. Provide the URL of your project as the sumbisssion to this assignment.

-This program should conform to the following specification:
+Your C program should conform to the following specification:

-  * Program name: checksum.java
+  * Program name: checksum
-  * Reads 10 non-negative integers from standard input (stdin), with each integer value in the range of 0..2^8-1 (I.e., 0..255).
+  * Reads 10 bytes from standard input (stdin), using the 'read' system call
+  * Interpets or casts each of these bytes as an integer value in the range of 0..2^8-1 (I.e., 0..255).
+  * Via a loop, examines each of these bytes in turn,
+     * computes the running 1's complement sum for 8-bit numbers
-  * Stores the 6th input integer into a variable called "checksum", and resets this input value to zero (0).
+     * saves the 6th byte into a variable called "checksum", and use the value of zero (0) instead for the calculation of the sum
-  * Stores the sum of the integers read from stdin into a variable called "sum".
-  * Performs integer division on this sum using 2^8 as the divisor to yield both a quotient and a remainder.
-These values are then stored in the variables "quotient" and "remainder", respectively.
-  * Adds the values of "quotient" and "remainder" together, and stores this value into the variable "sum".
+  * Performs the one's complement of the final sum and saves this value to a variable called "complement"
-  * Subtracts this new value of "sum" from 2^8-1, and stores the result in a variable called "complement".
-  * Outputs the value of "checksum" and "complement" to standard output (System.out).
+  * Outputs the value of "checksum" and "complement" to standard output (stdout) via the printf C library call
   * If the value of "checksum" and "complement" are not the same, outputs the string "Error Detected!" to standard error (stderr).

 ### Minimum Validation Checks:
-* Ensure that all input values are the correct range.
-You may abort the program otherwise.
+* I leave this up to you.
+Document these validation checks as part of a summary documentation at the top of the program.

 ### Starter Code: